chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

   concat(0x01, 0x0203, 0x040506) = 0x010203040506.
 - slice(x, i, j): Return bytes in the byte string `x` starting from offset `i` and ending at offset `j`, inclusive.
 For example, slice(0x010203040506, 1, 5) = 0x0203040506.
 - random_prime(b): Return a random prime number of length b bits.
+This operation may use a probabilistic primality test.
 - is_prime(p): Return true if the input integer p is prime, and false otherwise.
+This operation may use a probabilistic primality test.

 # RSAPBSSA Protocol {#core-protocol}